josecw/note-app/README.md

 ## Setup for Docker
 Create `.env` in root directory with format below for running with Docker:
 ```
+# APP Settings
+HOST=<replace with host name, default 0.0.0.0 for running in local>
+PORT=<replace with target port, default 8000 for running in local>
+DEBUG_MODE=<indicate if the app running in development or debug mode, default True>
+LOG_LEVEL=INFO

 #Database Settings
 DB_HOST=<replace with mongodb host name>
 DB_USER=<replace with mongodb database username>